 Programs on Worker Education and Rights

-There are four core classes in the Union P.O.W.E.R. series: Steward Training, Organizing, Collective Bargaining, and Labor History.
-In addition to these core courses, two Special Topics classes may be offered each year, focusing on specific skills like strategic research or broader subjects like economics or international labor.
+There are four core classes in the P.O.W.E.R. series: Steward Training, Organizing, Collective Bargaining, and Labor History.
+In addition, two Special Topics classes may be offered each year, focusing on specific skills like strategic research or broader subjects like labor law or international labor issues.

-Union P.O.W.E.R.
-Schedule, 2012 - 2013:
+P.O.W.E.R.
+Schedule, 2013 - 2014

-September, 2013 Special Topic: What's Up with Labor Law?
+October 11th & 12th, 2013 Special Topic: What's Up with Labor Law?

 November 15th & 16th, 2013 Labor History of the United States

 February 7th & 8th, 2014 Labor Law and the Washington State

 March 14th & 15th, 2014 Training Shop Stewards

 May 29th - 31st, 2014 Collective Bargaining